 Venture capital protective provisions should be no surprise to anyone entering a private investment relationship.
 Investors want to make sure their interests are protected, including how those interests are affected by the company’s decisions.
 In practice protective provisions definition includes terms that give the investors a veto or power block on specific types of corporate activity or action.

 For example, if the company’s Board of Directors decided to go down a path of activity specified in the protective terms, they couldn’t go ahead after a majority vote.
-Instead, the vote would need to have a specific percentage of support from preferred stockholders, the investors, before anything can move forward.
-This is a typical but powerful protective term effect, allowing the investors who get a minority share in the company the ability to hold back the majority owners who are typically the ones needing the investing but don’t always share the same interests in direction.
+Instead, the vote would need to have a specific percentage of support from the preferred stockholders (investors) before anything can move forward.
+This is a typical but powerful protective term effect that allows the investors who get a minority share in the company the ability to hold back the majority owners, who are typically the ones needing the investing, but don’t always share the same interests in direction.

 Types of Protective Provision Terms

 First, protective provisions often appear in one of two forms: standard and controversial.
 In most cases, the language tends to be boilerplate and non-controversial, but they are always present.
 After all, a company trades investment ownership to get ready cash from investors, so those investors want to be sure that cash will come back at some point in the future.

 Controversial terms should be avoided where possible; they only lead to conflict.
 These are often injected in one-sided affairs that may create immediate power but long-term bad blood, and that can kill a company's magic early before fruition.
 No one needs the genius walking out the door who invented the product everybody wants before it gets to market.

 Ownership Changes & Protective Provisions